 Dose-Response meta-analysis

 Assume we meta-analyse the effect of a drug versus placebo across various studies (i =1, …, ns) and each study has different number of doses; (j=1, … ,ndi ).
-To synthesise the doses from all studies, we will first fit a dose-response relationship within each study (Section 1.2) and then pool the estimates of the dose-response associations across the studies (Section 1.2.2)
+To synthesise the doses from all studies in a hierarchical model, we initially conduct a simulation data (Section 1.1) to evaluate the hierarchical model (Section 1.2) by first fit a dose-response relationship within each study (Section 1.2.1) and then pool the estimates of the dose-response associations across the studies (Section 1.2.2).

 Simulate dose-response meta-analysis datasets

+We aim to compare the different approaches in estimation of the dose-response relationship in meta-analysis in a simulation study.

-Consider I studies where each one reports ndi doses, Xij.
+Consider ns studies where each one reports ndi doses, Xij.
 One of these doses is set to be the reference dose Xi0.
-Based on that we simulated a dataset of 20 studies (ns=20), where each study has 3 doses includes the zero-dose (referent dose).
+We simulated a dataset of ns=20 studies, where each study reports on 3 doses including the reference dose.

-AIM : Comparing between the different approaches in estimation of the dose-response relationship in meta-analysis.

-Data-generating mechanisms: Generation of the date can be divided into three steps.
+Data-generating mechanism

+We generate the data in four steps:

-Generate the doses and its transformation.
+Generate the doses and their transformation.

-The 2 non-referent doses j>0 are sampled from a uniform distribution,
+We assume that every study involves the lowest dose which set to zero.
+The 2 non-referent doses are sampled from a uniform distribution,

-Xij ~Unifdoserange1=1, doserange2=10.
+Xij ~UnifLD, UD,

-Then the transformed dose, f(Xij), is computed based on which dose-response transformation is assumed
+LD and UD are the lowest and maximum values, respectively.
+Then the transformed dose, f(Xij), is computed based on which dose-response transformation is assumed.
+For Linear transformation

-Linear transformation

-fXij= βi Xij

-Restricted cubic spline transformation, for 3 knots
+fXij,βi= β1i Xij.

+For restricted cubic splines

-fXij= β1i Xij+ β2ig(Xij),
+fXij,βi= β1i Xij+ β2ig(Xij),

-where g(.) is the cubic spline transformation.
+where g(.) is the cubic spline transformation with three knots.
+We place the knots at the 1st, 2nd and 3rd quartiles and we use the rcs function to find the cubic spline transformations for the dose.

-Generate the true values for the regression coefficients and implement the dose-response relationship to compute the true relative effect.
+Generate the study-specific assumed values for the regression coefficients and implement the dose-response relationship to compute the study-specific underlying relative dose effects.

-First we generate the regression coefficients βi’s assuming a random-effect model based on different transformations;
+We assume that the dose-response association is characterised by the coefficient B1 (in a linear association) and B1 , B2 for the restricted cubic splines with three knots.
+We generate the study-specific regression coefficients βi assuming a random-effect model based on different transformations.

 Linear transformation